 Vertical ladders are just what they sound like — a wide ladder that you can use for climbing and other exercises, like L-sits.
 Climbing the ladder in repetitions is an excellent way to work your upper body and core.
 As for L-sits, you simply need to stand with your back to the ladder, grip a rung above you with your palms facing out and lift yourself up, sticking your legs straight out in front of you.
 This is good for your arms and core.

-Upper-Body Workouts Powered by Playgrounds
+Upper-Body Exercises for Kids Powered by Playgrounds

 Whether you’re trying to reach a lifting goal, maintain physical fitness, or get your child more active, look no further than the playground.
 With everything from the monkey bars to park benches serving as useful pieces of fitness equipment, you can work plenty of different muscle groups and target your goals without heading to an expensive, crowded gym.
 Enjoy the great outdoors while toning muscles and staying in shape.